-The Ilanka Cultural Center conducts regular classes to teach the Eyak and Sugcestun languages, as well as other cultural classes.
+The Ilanka Cultural Center conducts regular classes to teach the Eyak and Sugt’stun languages, as well as other cultural classes.

-In Fall 2020 Weekly Sugcestun Language Classes became available both in person in Cordova as well as on skype.
-If you are interested in learning the Sugcestun Language, please email firstname.lastname@example.org or email@example.com for the weekly skype invite or more information.
+In Fall 2020, Sugt’stun Language Classes became available both in person in Cordova as well as on skype.
+If you are interested in learning the Sugt’stun Language, please email email@example.com or firstname.lastname@example.org for more information.

 Each year the Ilanka Cultural Center offers classes to our ICC Members.
 Within this past year we have had a class to make traditional qaqat (kayaks), paddles, masks, kuspuks, ravenstail weaving, caribou tufting, mukluks, mittens, beaded glass balls and more.
 New classes are always being planned and suggestions are always welcome.
 If you are interested in teaching a class or becoming an ICC Member to get on the list to be able to take a class, please contact email@example.com or firstname.lastname@example.org.